windytan/redsea/README.md

 Note that `rtl_fm` will tune a bit off; this is expected behavior and is done to avoid the DC spike.

-### Decoding a pre-recorded signal with SoX
+### Decoding MPX from a file or via sound card

+If you have `sox` installed, it's easy to decode audio files containing a demodulated FM carrier.
+Note that the file must have around 128k samples per second or more.

     $ sox multiplex.wav -t .s16 -r 171k -c 1 - | ./src/redsea

-The signal should be FM demodulated and have enough bandwidth to accommodate the RDS subcarrier (> 60 kHz).

-### Decoding MPX via sound card

-If your sound card supports recording at 192 kHz, and you have `sox` installed, you can also decode the MPX output of an FM tuner or RDS encoder:
+If your sound card supports recording at high sample rates (e.g. 192 kHz) you can also decode the MPX output of an FM tuner or RDS encoder:

     $ rec -t .s16 -r 171k -c 1 - | ./src/redsea